martinjolif/conditioned-graph-generation/README.md

 contains the graph’s properties.
 Then, the output of the diffusion model is passed on to the decoder which generates a graph.

+See the report to have more details on our model.

 ### Projet structure: